subtlewow/AdventOfCode/README.md

 conclusion:
 1. could just perform adjacency calculation by indexing row, col by either (-1, 0, +1).
 2. number building would happen if adjacency with number spotted and number was different to 0
-3. did operations based on finding gear locations, and used the index as the key for dict
+3. did operations based on finding gear locations, and used the index as the unique key identifier for dict - had this correct in initial approach